sagemath/sage/src/doc/en/reference/references/index.rst

              EUROCRYPT 2010.
 Springer 2010. :doi:`10.1007/978-3-642-13190-5_1`

 ..
+[LR0102066] Jean-Louis Loday and Maria O. Ronco.
+               Order structure on the algebra of permutations and of planar binary trees.
+               :arxiv:`math/0102066v1`.

+..
 [LR1997] Robert Leduc and Arun Ram, A ribbon Hopf algebra approach to
             the irreducible representations of centralizer algebras: the Brauer, Birman-Wenzl, and type A Iwahori-Hecke algebras.